Justinntj/Exploratory-Data-Analysis-of-Student-Dropout/README.md

 # Exploratory-Data-Analysis-of-Student-Dropout
-This project performs Exploratory Data Analysis (EDA) on the Student Dropout using Python.The analysis focuses on understanding customer demographics, credit limits, bill amounts, payment history, and factors associated with credit card default.
+The purpose of this assignment is to perform Exploratory Data Analysis (EDA) using Python to uncover patterns, assess data quality, and identify predictors of dropout.
+Insights from this analysis can help educational institutions design targeted interventions to improve retention and student success.
 ## Libraries Used

 - Pandas